davidglavas/indigo/_posts/2018-05-20-lets-build-an-audio-classifier.md

 We will start by taking a look the dataset.
-Then, we will learn how to extract meaningful information from audio signals to obtain a compact and expressive description that the classifier can use.
+Then, we will learn how to extract meaningful information from audio signals to obtain a compact, yet expressive description that the classifier can use.
 Then, we will learn how to use TensorFlow’s estimator API to build a simple neural network with which we will classify the extracted features.
 Finally, we will learn how to run experiments, interpret the results, and use what we have learned in future projects.

 ## The Data
-In order for our neural network to generalize well we need a sufficiently large amount of varied labeled data.
+In order for the neural network to generalize well we need a sufficiently large amount of varied labeled data.
 Creating such datasets is challenging as it usually involves first finding quality sources of data, then setting up a system to automate the collection process from various sources, and finally manually labeling the data.
 [Salamon and Bello](https://serv.cusp.nyu.edu/projects/urbansounddataset/salamon_urbansound_acmmm14.pdf) did just that.
 Their efforts resulted in the [UrbanSound8K dataset](https://serv.cusp.nyu.edu/projects/urbansounddataset/urbansound8k.html), which we will use in this post.
 I chose this dataset because it is relatively large and easy to work with.

 The UrbanSound8K dataset is a collection of 8732 short (~4 second) labeled audio recordings (.wav files) of various urban sounds.
 Each recording belongs to one of the following 10 classes: air_conditioner, car_horn, children_playing, dog_bark, drilling, enginge_idling, gun_shot, jackhammer, siren, or street_music.
-The names of the audio files contain various meta-data of which we will use the class id—label of each audio recording is contained in the file name.
+The names of the audio files contain various meta-data of which we will use the class id, in other words, the label of each audio recording is contained in the file name.
 The recordings are conveniently pre-sorted into 10 folds to help with the reproduction and comparison of results.

 ## Feature Extraction
 In this section we will turn our audio recordings into feature vectors.
 We do this because of the network structure we use to build the audio classifier—our data must conform to the input layer’s structure.
 Hence, we need to turn our audio recordings into arrays of floating point numbers—the feature vectors.

 We must also keep in mind that the length of our feature vector is equal to the number of units in the network’s input layer—we therefore have full control over it.
 However, the cost of training a network (time and compute) usually increases with the number of units in the network.
 Therefore we will try to keep our feature vectors as small as possible.

 A major challenge during the development of audio classifiers is the identification of appropriate content-based features for the representation of the audio recordings.
 The exact number of different features that people have used up to this point is unknown and irrelevant--the point is that there’s a lot of different ways to concisely represent audio signals, [this](https://www.sciencedirect.com/science/article/pii/S0065245810780037) is a great overview of the most used features.
 Choosing which feature(s) to extract depends on the nature of the audio sources.
-Different types of audio sources have different characteristics, the goal is to find features that captures relevant differences between our audio recordings which then the neural network can use during classification.
+Different types of audio sources have different characteristics, the goal is to find features that capture relevant differences between our audio recordings which then the neural network can use during classification.

 Our recordings are a kind of environmental sound.
 An overview of effective features for such audio recordings can be found [here]( https://ac.els-cdn.com/S0167865503001478/1-s2.0-S0167865503001478-main.pdf?_tid=8901d567-2f27-44bd-ba5b-b48290fd89c8&acdnat=1525870758_f2ee1c0c2b690073c98a4232873a5974).
 The feature we will use is inspired by the human auditory system and has proven to be very effective—the Mel-frequency cepstrum (MFC).
 For the purposes of this post we need to know that we extract one MFC per audio recording, that an MFC is made up of Mel-frequency cepstral coefficients (MFCCs), and that an MFC can be stored as a matrix.
 Each column in an MFCC matrix represents the MFCCs for one frame, and each row represents the extracted MFCCs across all frames (note that some other libraries reverse the columns and rows).
 So an MFCC matrix is a sequence of MFCCs.
 In case you are interested how the matrix is computed, see [this](http://www.practicalcryptography.com/miscellaneous/machine-learning/guide-mel-frequency-cepstral-coefficients-mfccs/).
 Next we will describe how to turn the MFCC matrix into a feature vector by summarizing the extracted sqeuences of MFCCs (rows).

 Let’s assume that we extracted all the MFCCs for our audio recordings, now we have one matrix per audio recording which is supposed to be a good representation of the recording’s content.
 Finally, we will obtain the feature vectors by summarizing each MFCC matrix into one vector.
-For example, we can summarize one MFCC matrix into a feature vector by computing the mean of every row—the length of this feature vector would be equal to the number of coefficients (rows in the matrix).
+For example, we can summarize one MFCC matrix into a feature vector by computing the mean of every sequence of MFCCs (row in the matrix)—the feature vector would be made up of the means and its length would be equal to the number of MFCCs seqeuences (rows in the matrix).
 We will go a step further and use multiple summary statistics (minimum, maximum, median, mean, variance, skewness, kurtosis) and obtain the final feature vector by concatenating the vectors we obtained for each of the summary statistics.
 Therefore, the length of our final feature vector will be the number of coefficients (rows) in our MFCC matrix multiplied by the number of summary statistics we use—in our case we have a feature vector of length 20 * 7 = 140.
 Note that I chose 20 as the number of coefficients through experimenting with different values.

 To extract the features we will use [LibROSA](https://librosa.github.io/librosa/index.html)—a package for music and audio analysis.
 Given the path to one of the recordings, we can compute the corresponding MFCC matrix and create our feature vector as follows: